 Ability to repurpose at the end of their lifecycle

-Aircraft structures made with thermoplastic composites can reduce operating costs and make flight more sustainable.
+Aircraft structures made with thermoplastic composites can reduce operating costs by improving fuel efficiency.

-We’re advancing innovative materials and breakthrough technologies to create lighter weight, more sustainable components – from the smallest brackets to even larger, complex fan cowls – to reduce the overall weight of an aircraft.
+We’re advancing innovative materials and breakthrough technologies to create lighter weight, high-performance components – from the smallest brackets to even larger, complex fan cowls – to reduce the overall weight of an aircraft.
 And lighter means more fuel-efficient.
-With automated manufacturing and integrated thermoplastic composite structures, we can help you fly lighter – and shape a more sustainable future along the way.
+With automated manufacturing and integrated thermoplastic composite structures, we can help you fly lighter – and meet evolving performance expectations along the way.

 Acquisition of Dutch Thermoplastic Components